Height of Buildings Act of 1910: Proposed policy changes

 The current policy of the 1910 Height Act has been in place with only small modifications for over 100 years.
 Its influence on the development of the district both within the monumental core and beyond has shaped District of Columbia's skyline.
 In order to determine if the district could be provided some relief related to building heights within the original boundaries of the L'Enfant Plan and a loosening of federal oversight outside of the monumental core while protecting federal interests, a revisiting of policy was deemed warranted by Congress at this time.

 One specific issue the District of Columbia government identified that is impacting development within the downtown core is the law prohibiting the use of the penthouse level (i.e. roof) for needs other than mechanical (i.e. HVAC equipment) structures.
 For example, the height of a building as calculated by the Height Act does not include roof top structures used for mechanical needs within the total allowable height.
-However, if structures on the roof top (such as a pool house associated with a roof top pool) are constructed for human occupation, it is then calculated as part of the overall height of the building under the law.
+However, if structures on the roof top (such as a pool house associated with a rooftop pool) are constructed for human occupation, it is then calculated as part of the overall height of the building under the law.
 As a result, architects and designers currently would have to lower their building designs by an entire floor to allow for some human occupied space on the roof, if the building is to reach the maximum allowable height.
 By allowing usable, human occupying space at the penthouse level, the District of Columbia is arguing that there would be no real impact on the overall height limit and it would not change the "human scale" of the current landscape within the district.
 The current allowable height within the downtown area of the district prohibits "people's enjoyment of some of the district's greatest spaces and most striking views".